akshayravikumar/blog/_posts/2020-07-03-counting-crosswords.md

 ## Generating Crossword Puzzles

 Alright, so we needed to generate valid 15x15 crossword grids and check a set of special conditions.
-It turns out these conditions were extremely rare, so performance was extremely important.
+It turns out these conditions were extremely rare, so performance was critical.
 In this section, I'll go through different iterations of the algorithm, describing the optimizations that eventually brought us to an acceptable state.
 This isn't exactly the order in which we arrived at the solution, but it's close.

 ### Take 1: Python and Chill